Seeing through the smoke

 on nights the cops

-up to drive me away.
+are too doped up to drive me away.

 Got muddy after the last rain,